-Rooh Afza is the age old favorite and quick escape from heat of summers.
-The drink needs no introduction, it’s red color and refreshing taste is a summer memory most to cherish.
+Rooh Afza is the age-old favorite and a quick escape from the heat of summer.
+The drink needs no introduction, its red color and refreshing taste are a summer memory most to cherish.

-Who doesn’t crave cold, soothing drinks during the scorching heat of summer, especially North Indians.
-As soon as we hit a month of March, we start stocking up on either home-made or ready-made thandai, aam panna and Rooh Afza.
+Who doesn’t crave cold, soothing drinks during the scorching heat of summer, especially North Indians?
+As soon as we hit the month of March, we start stocking up on either homemade or ready-made thandai, aam panna and Rooh Afza.

 It seemed so apt that I present this quintessential drink in a vintage pitcher and glass collection of my grandmother.
-I just re-discovered these.
+I just rediscovered these.
 It’s not that I have never seen these beauties but when you have something you forget to appreciate it.
-Food blogging has made me appreciate vintage cutlery, crockery and brought me closer to my roots in literal sense.
+Food blogging has made me appreciate vintage cutlery, and crockery and brought me closer to my roots in the literal sense.

-Rooh Afza essentially speaking is rose flavoured sugar syrup, which initially was created to replace the home-made refreshing and all natural rose-water drinks.
+Rooh Afza essentially speaking is rose-flavored sugar syrup, which initially was created to replace the homemade refreshing and all-natural rose-water drinks.
 Honestly speaking a glass of Rooh Afza requires no recipe.
-You just add chilled water and the syrup as per your taste to enjoy it one lazy summer afternoons.
+You just add chilled water and the syrup as per your taste to enjoy it one lazy summer afternoon.

 The proportion of water and Rooh Afza is totally based on your preference.
 Some like it more sweeter than others.
-The more syrup you add, the drink will be sweeter with stronger flavour.
+The more syrup you add, the drink will be sweeter with stronger flavor.

 I will be sharing the recipe which usually works for most people but if you like more sweet or more mild, then feel free to change the proportion.